The Poly Problem w/ Anne Oudard

 We see recycled polyester advertised all over the place as a sustainable holy grail.
 But, is it really all it’s cracked up to be?
 I recently came across a post by Anne Oudard on LinkedIn that sparked a very interesting conversation about the misconceptions of recycled polyester.
 Anne Oudard is a denim consultant specializing in sustainable design and development with whom I share a lot of the same values, especially our opinion on plastics, so I am so happy to be writing this collaborative piece with Anne on our poly problem!!

 Half of the clothes on our planet are made from polyester and so are most of the jeans.

-The success of this synthetic fibre comes from its great resistance and cheap price.
-But polyester also has a considerable downside: it is the most polluting fibre ever.
+The success of this synthetic fiber comes from its great resistance and cheap price.
+But polyester also has a considerable downside: it is the most polluting fiber ever.

 Polyester is made from fossil fuel and its production emits more greenhouse gases than any others.
 It is also the main source of microplastic pollution, accounting for 35% of the global total!
 An average of 700,000 fibers is released in a single load of laundry left to enter our water systems and eventually us.
 And if you don’t care about plastic affecting the wildlife and our planet, would you care if it was directly harming you?

 WWF shows that humans are consuming 2000 tiny pieces of plastic every week.
 That’s approximately 21 grams a month, and just over 250 grams a year.
 To put that into perspective, it’s like we’re eating a credit card a week.
 YIKES!
 And with half a million tons of microfibers ending up in oceans every year, we better make sure these are not plastic.